Understanding the Underground Storage Tank Abandonment Process

 Certified Clean Tanks

 Only certain Certified Professionals can declare a UST clean, meaning there are no sludges, debris, or vapors inside the tank.
-With a “Clean Certificate” there are more options available on-site, such as cutting methods that use heat or flames, and tools that produce sparks.
+With a “Clean Certificate,” there are more options available on-site, such as cutting methods that use heat or flames, and tools that produce sparks.
 Such methods comprise what is known as “Hot Work.”

 Excavating the Site

 Typically, a Soils Management Plan is the leading guideline for the excavation process of removing a UST, as well as the backfilling and compaction testing.
 The process of physically removing the UST will commence with digging, using standard construction equipment such as backhoes and excavators.
-This same equipment applies to hoist the underground storage tank out of the hole, by securing it with chains and lifting it.
+This same equipment applies to hoisting the underground storage tank out of the hole, by securing it with chains and lifting it.
 For very large tanks, contractors will require using a crane to raise the UST out of the pit.
 All of the soil burdens from the ground must remain on-site until the soil sampling and laboratory analysis is complete.

 Backfill Soil Compaction Testing During Contaminated Soil Excavation